Are We There Yet? – The Road from Pre-Med Student to Licensed Physician

 Medical Student: M1 & M2 (2 years)

-After completing Basic Sciences during your first two years of medical school, you’ll be ready to take the USMLE Step 1.
+After completing Preclinical Sciences during your first two years of medical school, you’ll be ready to take the USMLE Step 1.
 Unlike the MCAT, this test actually matters (we’re obviously big MCAT fans) and must be passed before you can proceed to the next stage of your medical education—clinical rotations.
 Students at most Caribbean medical schools spend a majority of this time in the classroom, but AUA’s clinically integrated curriculum keeps students in state-of-the art simulation labs and exposes them to a variety of clinical scenarios.
 What better way to prepare for the USMLE Step 1?

 Medical Student: M3 & M4 (2 years)